paulrobertlloyd/paulrobertlloyd-v4/src/articles/2002/06/dissertation/index.md

 [Watch ‘Title sequence for ITV Lunchtime News’ on YouTube](https://www.youtube.com/watch?v=8gv6AqELpqw "As provider of news to ITV, ITN were forced to remove all it’s name and branding, using a separate ITV News name.")

-Up until the launch of Channel 5 in 1997 and its news offering <cite>5 News</cite>, the actual presentation of news had remained much the same.
+Up until the launch of Channel 5 in 1997 and its news offering ""5 News"", the actual presentation of news had remained much the same.
 Aimed at a younger and perhaps less news-interested audience, and with a more tabloid agenda, it was set in a bright and colourful newsroom and involved the anchor sitting on a desk rather than behind one.
 Individual reporters for different sections of news (i.e. politics and sport) had their own sections of the set in which souvenirs and mementos were set onto shelves (politics having three mugs from each of the main parties, rosettes, pictures of MPs etc. whilst sport had a football, scarves and other memorabilia).

 [Watch ‘Channel 5 News, 31 March 1997’ on YouTube](https://www.youtube.com/watch?v=-Z-ut-OLyA8)